TrueStrikes/copycat_3.0/README.md

 First, head to https://discord.com/channels/1038575674899841044/1107046001061142681/1145075194818474074 and install tesseract.

+# BEFORE STARTING, CREATE A FOLDER CALLED IMAGES IN THE FOLDER WHERE DUM.PY IS LOCATED

 While installing note down the path it says it is being installed in, then finish.

 Once, done take that path and add "\tesseract.exe" to the end of it.